Authored by the expert who managed and guided the team behind the Norway Property Pack

 What's the average days-on-market in Oslo in 2026?

-As of early 2026, the estimated average days-on-market for residential properties in Oslo is around 35 to 45 days, which is noticeably faster than the national average of approximately 71 days recorded in December 2025.
+As of 2026, a realistic average days-on-market for residential properties in Oslo is around 35 to 45 days, with about 40 days as the practical midpoint.

 Are properties selling above or below asking in Oslo in 2026?